matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Data can be loaded from **import.sql**:
     - Hibernate feature (not Spring specific).
     - Must be on root of class path.
-    - Only executed if Hibernate's ddl-auto property is set to create or create-drop.
+    - Only executed if Hibernate's ddl-auto property set to create or `create-drop`.

 ### Spring JDBC